4 Ways to Survive Flying Spirit Airlines

 Was it uncomfortable?
 Admittedly, yes.
 It was a red-eye flight, departing at 1:25 in the morning and getting into Chicago at 5:30 AM.
 The seats on Spirit don’t recline, but it’s almost a blessing, as you have so little legroom you do not want someone reclining into your knees.
 But I sucked it up, because I knew I paid next to nothing on a flight that would have cost me double otherwise.

-Would I fly them again?
+Would I end up flying Spirit airlines again?
 Absolutely.
 In fact, I already have my next trip planned with them.
 Spirit has an impressively large network- you can fly all the way to Colombia and Peru for these rock bottom fares.
 Check us out regularly for information on their next fare sale!